HS8800/My-Menu-Plus/README.md

 A client side recommendation script is used to provide dynamic recommendation based on what is present in the users basket at run time.

 ## Taking Payments
-This project includes a Braintree integration that allows users to connect thier own braintree account to thier menus allows purchases to be processed.
+This project includes a Braintree integration that allows users to connect their own braintree account to thier menus allows purchases to be processed.

 ## QR Codes
-The project offers QR code generation allowing users to navigate to a menu by scanning the generate QR code on thier chosen portable device.
+The project offers QR code generation allowing users to navigate to a menu by scanning the generated QR code on their chosen portable device.